 You will also be equipped with lovely bicycles to ride around the property which come very handy, being the entire compound quite extended.

-The gardens are huge and immaculate, with secular trees and flowers, a swimming pool, and a games room in the centre of the property, where you can hangout and mingle with the other guests.
+The gardens are huge and immaculate, with secular trees and flowers, a swimming pool, and a games room in the center of the property, where you can hang out and mingle with the other guests.
 You really feel out of this world, as if you have gone back in time.

 You can spend a day exploring the hacienda, feeding the horses, patting the deer, checking out the museum and going to the ‘’mirador’’ to watch the sunset.
 Just cover up and wear a lot of mosquito spray.